 Sample preparation

 As per sikitcha rathna deepam saraku suthi muraigal Siddha classical text, the herbal ingredients were purified and made in to fine powder separately10.
-They were mixed in a stone mortar and grounded with required quantity of lime juice for about 72 hours and made in to 500 gram tablets8.
+They were mixed in a stone mortar and grounded with required quantity of lime juice for about 72 h and made in to 500 g tablets8.
 The tablets were dried completely in shade and stored in a clean dry porcelain jar.
 The antioxidant activity and TLC, HPTLC of the sample was studied at Noble research solutions, kolathur, Chennai, accredited with ISO 9001: 2015.

 ABTS (2,2'-azino-bis-3-ethyl benzthiazoline-6- sulphonic acid) radical scavenging assay

 ABTS radical scavenging movement of aqueous extract of Veppampoo mathirai was adopted by method of Re et al. (1999).
-ABTS radical was set up by addition 5 ml of 4.9 mM potassium persulfate solution to 5 ml of 14 mM ABTS solution and kept for 16 hours in dark room.
+ABTS radical was set up by addition 5 mL of 4.9 mM potassium persulfate solution to 5 mL of 14 mM ABTS solution and kept for 16 h in dark room.
 The solution was diluted with distilled water to produce an absorbance of 0.70 at 734 nm and the same was utilized for the antioxidant movement.
 The final solution of

-standard gather was made up to 1 ml with 950 μl of ABTS arrangement and 50 μl of Ascorbic acid, subsequently within the experiment group, 1 ml reaction mixture included 950 μl of ABTS arrangement and 50 μl of diverse concentration of each extract.
-The reaction mixture was vortexed for 10 seconds and after 6 minutes, absorbance was recorded at 734 nm against distilled water by using a Profound Vision (1371) UV–Vis Spectrophotometer and compared with the control ABTS arrangement.
+standard gather was made up to 1 mL with 950 μL of ABTS arrangement and 50 μL of Ascorbic acid, subsequently within the experiment group, 1 mL reaction mixture included 950 μL of ABTS arrangement and 50 μL of diverse concentration of each extract.
+The reaction mixture was vortexed for 10 s and after 6 min, absorbance was recorded at 734 nm against distilled water by using a Profound Vision (1371) UV–Vis Spectrophotometer and compared with the control ABTS arrangement.
 Ascorbic acid was utilized as reference antioxidant compound.
 ABTS Scavenging Effect (%) = [(A0- A1/A0) ×100] Where A0 is the absorbance of the control reaction and A1 is the absorbance of extract11.

 Nitric oxide radical scavenging assay

 The nitric oxide radical scavenging assay was carried out as per Panda et al. (2009).
 The extracts were prepared from 10 mg/mL of ethanol crude extract.
 At that point, they were serially diluted with distilled water to create concentrations from 25-100 μg/mL of aqueous extract of Veppampoo mathirai and standard.
 They were kept away at 4°C for afterward utilization.
 Griess reagent was arranged by mixing 1% sulphanilamide in 2.5% phosphoric acid and 0.1% naphthyl ethylene diamine dihydrochloride in 2.5% phosphoric acid for instant use.
-A volume of 0.5 mL of 10 mM sodium nitroprusside in phosphate buffered saline was mixed with 1 mL of the distinctive concentrations of the ethanol extracts (10−100 μg/mL) and incubated at 25°C for 180 minutes.
+A volume of 0.5 mL of 10 mM sodium nitroprusside in phosphate buffered saline was mixed with 1 mL of the distinctive concentrations of the ethanol extracts (10−100 μg/mL) and incubated at 25°C for 180 min.
 The extract was mixed with same volume of freshly arranged Griess reagent.
 Control samples without the extracts but with similar volume of buffer were arranged in a comparative way as done for the test samples.

 The colour tubes had ethanol extracts without sodium nitroprusside at the same concentrations.
 To a 96-well plate, transferred a volume of 150 μL of the reaction mixture.
 The absorbance was measured at 546 nm in Profound Vision (1371) UV–Vis Spectrophotometer with Ascorbic acid as standard12-13.
 The percentage nitrite radical scavenging activity of the ethanol extracts and ascorbic acid were calculated using the following formula: nitric oxide scavenged (%) = Acontrol – Atest / Acontrol ×100 percentage nitrite radical scavenging activity where Acontrol = absorbance of control sample and Atest = absorbance in the presence of the samples of extracts or standards.